 Take a photo of the dish on the plate and also take a photo of the drawing of it (you can merge the photos into a jpg or png file if you want).

 Graphic Design and Illustration

-– use a color palette of max 4 colors
+– use a color palette of a maximum of 4 colors

-Present your thought and sketch process on yet another A3 JPG file.
+View your thought and sketch process on another JPG file in A3 format.
 How did you come up with the logo, fonts and colors?